-I have been a postural therapist for 12+ years.
-I have worked with hundreds of people who have come to me in chronic pain.
-Most of these clients have already tried standard Western Medicine practices.
-Their doctors performed an MRI or X-Ray with detailed imagery of what was wrong.
-The doctors prescribed injections, medication, physical therapy, or in extreme cases surgery to try to fix the site of the pain.
-The pain may get better for periods of time, but often continues to persist in one form or another.
-Sadly, people are in more pain today than ever before.
+I have been a postural therapist for 12+ years and worked with thousands of people experiencing chronic pain symptoms.
+Most of my clients already tried standard medical practices.
+Their doctors performed an MRI or X-Ray providing detailed imaging illustrating what’s wrong.
+They prescribed injections, medication, physical therapy, or in extreme cases surgery to attempt to fix the site of the problem.
+In some cases, the pain was better for a short period of time, but often continued to persist in one form or another.

-In my practice, I have found that only treating the site of the pain does not provide long term relief.
-Western medicine saves lives and is amazing at treating emergencies with antibiotics, immunizations, and many surgeries.
-Allopathic medicine has a vital place in our healthcare system; however, it also has its limitations.
-It teaches us to focus on our symptoms, which often creates emotions of fear and anxiety that exacerbate the issue.
-It teaches us that our pain is purely structural, and this old model of pain and disease must be modified for the health crisis in this country to shift.
-We must begin to embrace a bio-psychosocial model, which incorporates both our biology and psychology for long term health.
+Western medicine saves lives and is amazing at treating emergencies with antibiotics, immunizations, and in life-threatening cases, surgery.
+Our medical practices have a vital place in our healthcare system; however, they also have limitations.
+Our medical system is mainly symptom driven and teaches us that our pain is purely structural.
+This old model of pain and disease must be modified for the health crisis in this country to improve.

-For instance, I have witnessed clients come in for a session asserting their knee pain is due to a lack of cartilage or their shoulder pain is due to a rotator cuff tear; however, we relieve the pain within an hour.
+I have witnessed clients come in for a session asserting their knee pain is due to a lack of cartilage or their shoulder pain is due to a rotator cuff tear; however, we are able to relieve the pain within the session.
 Did the structural abnormality heal within the hour?
-Probably not.
-What more likely happened is we realigned the load bearing joints and in doing so, we simultaneously released muscular tension patterns.
-Blood and oxygen is then free to flow to the injured area.
-These tension patterns can often be resolved using physical modalities, but in cases where we are not able to reduce the pain through physical means, we must also look at how emotional states affect muscular patterns and influence the nervous system.
+Probably not….
+What more likely happened is we realigned the body, released muscular tension patterns, and freed up blood and oxygen to flow to the symptomatic areas.

-John Sarno, a former professor of rehabilitation medicine at New York University School of Medicine, has helped many people in chronic pain that other doctors using standard treatments were not able to.
-His book Healing Back Pain was a New York Times best seller, and his approach has cured thousands of people, yet mainstream medicine still debates whether to consider his practices legitimate.
-In healing back pain Sarno speaks of a psychological condition that causes symptoms such as chronic back pain, migraines, fibromyalgia, and gastrointestinal problems.
+John Sarno’s book Healing Back Pain was a New York Times best seller, and his approach has cured thousands of people, yet mainstream medicine still debates whether to consider his practices legitimate.
+In his books, Sarno speaks of a psychological condition that causes symptoms such as chronic back pain, migraines, fibromyalgia, and gastrointestinal problems.
 He calls this Tension Myositis Syndrome (TMS).
 Sarno believes when we are under emotional stress or repressing our emotions, the autonomic nervous system enters a state of reduced blood flow (ischemia) where the blood vessels become constricted and the tissues are deprived of oxygen, Over time he claims this can cause pain, numbness, tingling and weakness in the tissues.

-TMS typically occurs with “chronic” pain symptoms; symptoms that linger after an injury has healed.
-It’s certainly not responsible for all pain.
+TMS typically occurs with “chronic” pain symptoms; defined as symptoms that linger long after an injury has healed; however, it’s certainly not responsible for all pain.
 It’s not responsible for structural issues such as broken bones, torn ligaments, and other acute injuries, although you may be at higher risk for these injuries if you are simultaneously experiencing TMS.
 If you are physically injured, the body needs time to heal.
-The brain works to protect the area creating pain and a lack of mobility, so you don’t injure the area further.
-As a result, we often build scar tissue or compensatory patterns as a result of these past injuries.
+The brain works to protect the area creating pain and a lack of mobility so you don’t injure yourself further.

+When we experience trauma to the body, we often build scar tissue or compensatory patterns as a result of these past injuries.
 Just as physical compensations can occur in the body, so do compensatory emotional patterns.
 For example, if a child is emotionally shamed, they may shift into a restricted posture, or repress emotions which will cause a state of tension in the nervous system.
-An overactive nervous system may respond by producing physical symptoms such as headaches, stomach issues, muscle tension, back pain etc. At any point the nervous system can hit a tipping point and begin a cycle of chronic pain.
-The brain then becomes protective, detecting danger and triggering a pain response even when no danger is present.
+An overactive nervous system may respond by producing physical symptoms such as headaches, stomach issues, muscle tension, back pain, etc. At any point the nervous system can hit a tipping point and begin a cycle of chronic pain.
+The brain then becomes protective, detecting danger ,and triggering a pain response even when no true danger is present.

 So how do we retrain the nervous system to feel safe again once an initial physical or emotional issue has been removed?
-I would maintain there are many ways to re-educate the nervous system.
-This can be done physically, emotionally, and mentally.
-The most important aspect is to treat the “whole” person and not focus on the symptom.
-It’s also important that the modality you are using is self-empowering.
+There are many ways to re-educate the nervous system, but the most vital aspect is to treat the “whole” person and not focus on the symptom.
+It’s also important that the modality you engage in is self-empowering.
 Becoming an active part of your healing process is often mandatory for long-term health.
-Finally, whatever approach you use, we must take the focus off the pain and focus on what the body and mind can do to heal.
+Finally, whatever approach used, we must take the focus off the pain and focus on what the body and mind can do to heal.

-There are many methods out there to choose from.
-Some approaches such as the ones I provide prescribe customized exercises, movements, breath-work, visualization, and mindfulness practices.
-These are designed to rebalance the nervous system, realign the joints, and release muscular tension thereby restoring oxygen to the tissues.
-We do not treat the symptom or pain.
-We do not see the body as damaged, instead we look for where the body is out of alignment and holding tension.
+There are many methods out there designed to rebalance the nervous system, realign the joints, and release muscular tension thereby restoring oxygen to the tissues.
+The approaches we use do not treat the pain or the symptom.
+We do not see the body as damaged; instead we look for where the body is out of alignment or holding tension.
 We simultaneously address stress levels, sleep, nutrition, activity levels, nervous system imbalances and offer physical and emotional support.
-We educate and empower our clients in the healing process.
-Using approaches like this in conjunction with re-educating the mind to understand the biological processes of pain is very successful in reducing chronic pain symptoms without drugs, manipulation, injections or surgery.
+We educate and empower our clients in their healing process.
+Addressing all these variables in conjunction with re educating the mind to understand the biological processes of pain has been proven very successful in reducing chronic pain symptoms without drugs, manipulation, injections or surgery.

 We must remember the following points if we are going to re-wire our brain to release a pain cycle:

-- ALL PAIN ORIGINATES IN THE BRAIN: The pain system is sophisticated and makes highlevel decisions.
+4. ALL PAIN ORIGINATES IN THE BRAIN: The pain system is sophisticated and makes high-level decisions.
 All pain originates in the brain.
 Your brain is always calling the shots and deciding how much pain to let you experience.
 Although pain is in your head it is very real.
-What’s important to recognize is that you can have severe symptoms without structural damage.
+What’s important to recognize, is that you can have severe symptoms without structural damage.
 Understanding this is critical to influencing the pain cycle.

-- PAIN IS AN OPINION NOT A FACT: Your brain determines how much pain you should experience in each moment to protect you.
+5. PAIN IS AN OPINION NOT A FACT: Your brain determines how much pain you should experience in each moment to protect you.
 First assess whether there is “current” tissue damage.
 Then ask yourself, how much are you focusing on the pain?
 How afraid are you of the pain?
 How much are you trying to control the pain?
-In many cases the brain keeps producing pain even when the structural issue heals depending on how you think about the situation and interpret it.
+In many cases the brain keeps producing pain even when the structural issue heals depending on how you interpret it.

-- TO GET RID OF PAIN YOU HAVE TO TREAT THE BRAIN: The way you experience pain has to do with how you interpret the signal.
-Even if it started as a structural injury, at some point it may be important to open yourself to a bio-psychosocial model.
+6. TO GET RID OF PAIN YOU HAVE TO TREAT THE BRAIN: The way you experience pain has to do with how you interpret the signal.
+Even if it started as a structural injury, at some point it may be important to open yourself to a bio psychosocial model.

 Lisa Decker holds a master’s degree in Human Movement and has12+ years as a postural and movement therapist.
 She is a certified postural alignment specialist through Egoscue Institute.
 She’s also certified in Foundation Training and has a 3-year certification in Medical Qigong.
 Lisa is also a certified personal trainer, corrective exercise specialist and performance enhancement specialist.